The course resolutions detailed in this page apply to all courses included in the table below under section 1 (course codes).

 These resolutions must be read in conjunction with applicable University By-laws, Rules and policies including (but not limited to) the University of Sydney (Coursework) Rule 2014 (the 'Coursework Rule'), the Coursework Policy 2021 (the 'Coursework Policy'), the Learning and Teaching Policy 2019, the Resolutions of the Faculty, University of Sydney (Student Academic Appeals) Rule 2021, the Academic Honesty in Coursework Policy 2015 and the Academic Honesty Procedures 2016.
 Current versions of all policies are available from the Policy Register: http://www.sydney.edu.au/policies

-The master's degree in these resolutions is a professional master's course, as defined by the Coursework Policy.
+The master's degree is a professional master's course, as defined by the Coursework Policy.

 (1) The embedded courses in this sequence are:

-(2) A candidate for the Master of Management may elect to discontinue study and graduate with the Graduate Certificate, with the approval of the Business School, and provided the requirements of the shorter award have been met.
+(2) A candidate for the Master of International Business may elect to discontinue study and graduate with the Graduate Certificate, with the approval of the Business School, and provided the requirements of the shorter award have been met.

-(1) Available places will be offered to qualified applicants ranked on merit according to the following admissions criteria:
+(1) Available will be offered to qualified applicants based on merit according to the following admissions criteria:

-(a) Admission to the Graduate Certificate in Management is only by transfer from the master's degree.
+(a) Admission to the Graduate Certificate in International Business is only by transfer from the master's degree.

-(i) bachelor's degree or higher qualification with a minimum credit average (or equivalent) at an institution approved by Business School; or
+(i) a bachelor's degree or higher qualification in a cognate discipline, as defined by the Business School, with a minimum credit average (or equivalent) at an institution approved by the Business School; or

 (v) satisfaction of the English language requirements; and